saileshkrish/Treble/README.md

 # Treble
-Simple iOS Music Player

-Something simple and func I made a while back; decided it was time to open source it.
-The only reason this app exists was because my dock blocks my iPhone's speakers, and since the native Music app doesn't support Landscape, I decided to write a nicer app with Landscape support.
+Treble is a simple iOS Music Player app that can play directly from Apple Music or any music files from your iCloud Drive.
+Made this a couple of years ago as a simple and fun side project that I thought would be perfect for open source.
+The main reason this app exists is that my iPhone dock blocks the speaker grills under the iPhone, and since the native Apple Music app does *not* support landscape mode (rip Coverflow), I decided to write my own with proper landscape support and some nice features.
+Pull requests are welcome!

-### Swift 3 Updates

-Since Swift 3 changed quite a lot of Foundation, I migrated the project to use Swift 3 and support iOS 10.
-While I was at it, I added multiple features, including:

-1. iPad Support
-2. Display Current Album instead of Music Queue
-3. Removed all traces of Objective-C, so it's now a pure-Swift project
-4. Play from iCloud Drive using `AVPlayer`

 Enjoy! :P

 ## LICENSE
 The MIT License (MIT)

-Copyright (c) 2016 Andy Liang
+Copyright (c) 2018 Andy Liang

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal